pgsmith2000/cvd-and-teeth/docs/index.md

 ### Stage 3: Linear Regression

+A linear regression analysis is conducted here ONLY AS A DEMONSTRATION OF METHODOLOGY AND CODING.
+Linear regression is typically most useful in the case of continuous outcome data.
+However, in this study the outcome variable is binomial: cardiovascular disease or no cardiovascular disease.
+As a result the appropriate modeling technique for analyzing the hypothesis and data in this study will be **Logistic Regression**.
+The logistic regression will appear in Stage 4.

 A linear regression analyis is provided for 3 models.
 In addition a step-wise multiple regression was applied which retained everyone of the variables.
 However, none of these models were very good.
 The full model